survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * `Child html-webpack-plugin for "index.html":` - This is plugin-related output.
 In this case *html-webpack-plugin* is doing the output of its own.

 Examine the output below the `dist/` directory.
 If you look closely, you can see the same IDs within the source.

-T> If you want webpack to stop execution on the first error, set `bail: true` option.
-Setting it kills the entire webpack process.
-The behavior is desirable if you are building in a CI environment.

 T> In addition to a configuration object, webpack accepts an array of configurations.
 You can also return a `Promise` and eventually `resolve` to a configuration for example.